MOHIT82734/Quick-Path-Navigation-System/README.md

 ﻿# Quick-Path(Navigation System UI using HTML, CSS)
 🧭 Quick Path Navigation System
-A basic website built with HTML and CSS, designed to demonstrate a simple and responsive navigation system for users to find paths or routes quickly.
+A basic website built with HTML and CSS, designed to demonstrate a simple and responsive navigation system for users to find paths or routes quickly(USING DIJAKSTRA ALGORITHM).
 🔧 Features
 Clean and simple UI
 Responsive layout